Kachilero/mulit-use-application/README.md

 - `app/containers/Root.js` => Seems to handle `store` and `history`
 - `app/container/App.js` => This seems to be the body of the ap
 - `app/component/<NAME_FROM_Route.js>` => whichever component was passed as a prop in `Routes.js` is rendered here.

+### Links to Repos

+- [X-Term](https://github.com/xtermjs/xterm.js/) A terminal for the web
+  - [React-XTerm](https://github.com/farfromrefug/react-xterm) A react implementation of XTerm that I'm using as inspiration for my own terminal